wongjiahau/random-ideas/lambda-syntax.md

 ```
 2. it's more familiar for Typescript user
 ## Function
-In New, function arguments are just variables that are not instantiated with any values.
+In KK, function arguments are just variables that are not instantiated with any values.
-Reason: this allow New to have reduced grammars, which implies that:
+Reason: this allow KK to have reduced grammars, which implies that:
 1. parser is easier to write
 2. more consistent syntax (better user experience)
 3. refactoring function produce cleaner diff, for example: